gayathri-commits/gayathri-commits/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on My Portfolio
-- 🌱 I’m currently learning frontend development
+- 🌱 I’m currently learning React ><
 - 👯 I’m looking to collaborate on different creative projects!
-- 📫 How to reach me: www.linkedin.com/in/gayathri-sankar-3b5828259/
+- 📫 How to reach me: [LinkedIn](www.linkedin.com/in/gayathri-sankar-3b5828259/)
 - 😄 Pronouns: she/her